plainionist/plainionist.github.io/great-resources.md

 ---

-On this page I am collecting all the great resources I come across on my journey as a software craftsman which can help us to become better developers and delivering better software.
+On this page I am collecting all the great resources I come across on my journey as a software craftsman which can help us to become better developers and to deliver better software.

 ## Trunk Based Development

-The web page https://trunkbaseddevelopment.com/ gives a great overview as well as detailed insights on "true continuous integration": trunk based development.
+According to https://trunkbaseddevelopment.com/ trunk based development is the foundation for "true" Continuous Integration and so for Continuous Delivery.
+Considering Continuous Delivery as desirable - maybe even mandatory? - for each project we should definitively learn how trunk based development can be implemented.

+This web page gives an easy and comprehensive introduction into the topic.
+Reading through it should already give sufficient information to start with trunk based development in any project.

 ## F# for fun and profit